mrtrpak/Workout-Tracker/README.md

 This app now shows the added exercises once they have been added and added some basic styles to the boxes.

-I also added in the capability to delete all of the
+I also added in the capability to delete all of the workouts listed from the form "Delete All" button.
+Also with each workout a delete button is generated which will delete that specific workout only.

 ## Future Implementations
 Besides getting it working on heroku I want to be able to update the different workouts as well being able to view the exercise name with the duration inline for better looking data.